TheWookHub/NextFlow_WookScan/README.md

 ## Running Post-PhIPSeq Analysis on fastq files

+Two main files that are required for Phippery component is the `--sample_table` which stores information about location of the fastq files, along with metadata associated with the samples.
+The second file is the `--peptide_table`, and this table stores the annotations of each peptide in the PhIPSeq Library.
+For example in the VirScan library, each one of the 106,678 peptides will have **Species**, **Prot** etc. to be used as reference for determining how many sequenced reads fall into what peptide from which species.

-General phippery runs when your fastq files are already trimmed and filtered.
+General phippery runs assume fastq files are already trimmed and filtered.
 You can optionally give the raw fastq files to wookflow and then turn `--run_fastp True` in the parameters and Wookflow will run them through fastp.
 To specify the path of fastq files edit it in the `.csv` file for `--sample_table` input.

 ```
 # Running Phippery Only #